Guy Branston: Plymouth Argyle

-Post playing career
+Post-playing career

 In February 2015, he joined Notts County as Chief Scout and was tasked with overseeing all areas of scouting and recruitment at Meadow Lane.
 In May 2016, he parted company with the club.

 In July 2016, he was appointed as the operations' manager at Nuneaton Town.

 Branston was appointed as Director of Recruitment and Development at Chesterfield on 1 April 2017.
 He became the caretaker manager of Chesterfield after the sacking of Gary Caldwell on 16 September 2017.
 Branston left Chesterfield by mutual consent the day before the club's appointment of Jack Lester.

 On 1 July 2017 Branston was appointed as an academy coach with Leicester City.

 A year later in 2018 Branston was appointed PDP Loans Manager at Leicester City.
 He left the club on 22 April 2022 to become an agent.

 In 2023, Branston started Game Changer Football Agency alongside fellow former footballer and agent Lee Philpott.
-In 2024 founded Sport AI Consultants Company which is managing performance analytics data and help to optimize training programs.